 General location sorted, but where would we stay in North Cyprus?
-After many hours of online research, my husband came across Long Beach Resort Hotel, just over 17 kilometers north of Famagusta on the east coast.
+After many hours of online research, my husband found Long Beach Resort Hotel, just over 10.5 miles north of Famagusta on the east coast.
 The reviews were very good, the beachside location looked great and we found a very reasonable package deal with Cyprus Paradise.
 In fact, the deal was so cheap, it was almost too good to be true.
-Taking advantage of a free upgrade to half board, we followed the advice of other visitors and booked a beachside mini villa.
+Taking advantage of a free upgrade to half-board, we followed the advice of other visitors and paid a little more for a beachside mini villa.

 As the date of departure approached, we wondered how this extremely reasonably priced trip would work out.
 I even joked with friends about arriving to find a shack on a beach.
 Far from it.
 Read on to find out why we call Long Beach Resort a "hidden gem".

 The transfer process was very smooth from the airport if a little quirky.
 Arriving late at night, we were directed towards a man with a laptop, outside Ercan airport.
 After checking our details and scanning our passports he showed us to a large and very comfortable Mercedes taxi.
 Water bottles had been left for us in the holders and we were whisked to our final destination.